ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Index fields

-By default, attributes used to serialize the index item, are the same from the `fields` method.
+By default, the attributes used to serialize the index item are the same from the `fields` method.
 However, you can define individual fields for the index:

 ```php
 public function fieldsForIndex(RestifyRequest $request): array